ewlloyd/code-settings-sync/README.md

 ## Key Features
 ```
-1. Use your github account token and GIST.
+1. Use your GitHub account token and Gist.
 2. Easy to Upload and Download on one click.
 3. Upload Key : Shift + Alt + U
 4. Download Key : Shift + Alt + D
-5. Use Other User's Public GIST to completely sync your settings with them.
+5. Use Other User's Public Gist to completely sync your settings with them.
 6. Show a summary page at the end with details.
 7. Auto Download Latest Settings on Startup.
 8. Auto upload Settings on file change.